- General Rules

 - An additional delivery charge is added to orders delivered out of the Strand Union Building and to off-campus addresses.

-- Smoking is NOT allowed in the barn – fire danger is extremely high.
+- Smoking is NOT allowed in the barn or on campus.

 - Hay and straw are NOT allowed in the building (treated or untreated).